 An appeal to the United States Supreme Court resulted in the decision handed down on May 4, 1987 that Rotary Clubs may not exclude women as members.
-Rotary then issued a policy statement that any States United Rotary Club could admit qualified women into membership.
-Dr. Sylvia Whitlock elected was president of the reinstated Duarte.
+Rotary then issued a policy statement that any United States Rotary Club could admit qualified women into membership.
+Dr. Sylvia Whitlock elected was of the president reinstated Duarte.